wells-wood-research/aposteriori/README.md

                                   Boolean - whether to encode voxels as gaussians (True) or voxels (False).
 The
                                   gaussian representation uses the
-                                  Van der Waals radius of each atom using the formula e^(-x^2) where x is Vx - x)^2 + (Vy
+                                  wanderwaal's radius of each atom using the formula e^(-x^2) where x is Vx - x)^2 + (Vy
                                   - y)^2) + (Vz - z)^2)/ r^2 and  (Vx, Vy, Vz)
-                                  is the position of the voxel in space. (x, y, z) is the position of the atom in space, r is the Van der Waals radius of the atom.
+                                  is the position of the voxel in space. (x, y, z) is the position of the atom in space, r is the Van der Waal’s radius of the atom.
                                   They are then normalized to add up to 1.

   -b, --blacklist_csv PATH        Path to csv file with structures to be